subiabre/bloggit/posts/Forests-war.md

 ---
-title: A bot to track deforestation
+title: A bot to track deforestation.
 date: July 16, 2020
 id: 3
 ---